Sri Venkataramana Temple, Karkala: Installation ceremony and its history

 Months passed by while the GSBs waited.
 One day an old person arrived in Karkala with a bag on his shoulder and dressed as a hermit.
 He asked for a place to take rest with the Gaud Saraswat Brahmins.
 They gave him a small place to stay.
-He had some idol of Lord Vishnu which he used to take it with himself for a pilgrimage.
+He had some idol of Lord Vishnu which he used to take with him for a pilgrimage.
 That night when everyone was in deep sleep a strange dream appeared for the GSBs and the saint.
 Lord of Tirupathi was the main character in the dream.
-For GSBs the dream was, "Devotees of mine I have already come over here as I promised.
+For GSB's the dream was, "Devotees of mine, I have come over here as I promised.
 The saint who came to this place has come Tirumala and the idol which he has is mine.
 You take the idol from him and install it but as per my instructions.
 During the ceremony a cow and her calf should be left for feeding after pooja.
 The place where the cow drops her milk after milking the calf will be my sacred place.
 Do all these things first and then rest leave it to me."
 For the saint the dream appeared as, "Oh Saint you have travelled much in your life and now its time for you to take rest in your life.
 I like this place very much and want to stay here for the rest of the time.
 The people from whom you asked the land are in need of me as I had promised them that I would come from Tirumala Tirupathi and stay in this place.
 So please hand over me to them."
 The saint agreed to Lord's wishes and very next morning went to GSB people to hand over the idol with one condition.
 His condition was,"Any offerings given to Lord almighty would be taken to Tirupathi occasionally and Lord would be taken to Tirupathi once a year."
 They agreed to hermits condition and installed the idol as per Lord's instructions.
 This installation was on the day 25 April 1537.